-The University of Michigan Sports Neurology Fellowship is to assisting trainees in developing expertise in the diagnosis and management of neurologic sports injuries.
-Michigan NeuroSport fellowship provides the opportunity to treat patients of all ages and skill levels including on-field physician experience.
-The goal of the fellowship is to provide an environment for acquiring the knowledge, skills, and clinical judgment essential to the practice of sports neurology.
-In addition to training in sports neurology, the fellowship will provide exposure to the areas of neurophysiology, neuropsychology, pain management, vestibular therapy, and sports medicine.
+The University of Michigan Sports Neurology Fellowship is designed to provide expertise in the diagnosis and management of neurologic sports injuries.
+The goal of the fellowship is to provide an environment for acquiring the knowledge, skills, and clinical judgment essential to the practice of Sports Neurology.

-NeuroSport Fellowship application requirement include CV, personal statement, 3 letters of recommendation (one of which is from a program director or chair) and an application.
-Regarding visa issues, you must be one of the following: a US citizen, permanent resident (green card holder), or have a H1B visa.
+The Sports Neurology Fellowship application requirements includes CV, personal statement, three letters of recommendation (one of which is from a program director or chair) and an application.
 For more information or to apply for a position in the fellowship, please contact Joyce Gordon at 734-936-1808 or firstname.lastname@example.org.